English Department records

 Language of Materials

 This collection contains minutes of committee and departmental meetings, Tupper lectures, Ph.D. field exams, class mid-term exams, course descriptions, correspondence, CDs and DVDS, photographs of past faculty (1895-1976) and other materials pertaining to the English Department and the Jenny McKean Moore Fund for Writers.
-The collection is organized into three series, two containing department files and the third containing the records of the Jenny McKean Moore Fund for Writers.
+The collection is organized into five series, two containing department files, one containing the records of the Jenny McKean Moore Fund for Writers, one for Distance Education course recordings, and a fifth series for Websites.

-Organized in four series: department files, department files, Jenny McKean Moore Fund for Writers records, and Distance Education course recordings.
+Organized in five series: department files, department files, Jenny McKean Moore Fund for Writers records, Distance Education course recordings, and Websites.

 Materials may be stored off-site, and may require additional retrieval time.
 Please contact the Special Collections Research Center for more information.